~ $ cat blog/everything-is-a-trade-off.md

 when i’m facing a trade-off that is not immediately obvious, i think of it as follows:

-first, is it a two-way door (easily reversible), or a one-way door (irreversible)?
+first, is it a two-way door (easy to change), or a one-way door (irreversible)?

-if the cost of analyzing and deciding is higher than the cost of trying, simply pick the cheapest option and see how it works.
+if the cost of analyzing and deciding is higher than the cost of trying and replacing it later, simply pick the cheapest option and see how it works.

-important key: some decisions start being a two-way door and slowly become a one-way door with time. pay attention to this when deciding to settle on something.
+important to note: some decisions start being easy to change and slowly become irreversible with time. pay attention to this when deciding to settle on something. time is always a variable.

 i.e. a logging library is a two-way door initially, easily set behind an abstraction, but it becomes a one-way door after a year when the codebase has coupled to the implicit features of the library.